VEMBARASI24/Module-3/List : Sum of List Items.md

-# List Operations in Python: Sum of List Items
+# 3a.List Operations in Python: Sum of List Items
 # Name: Vembarasi.A.R
 # Reg no: 212224220120